 I use various good quality watercolour papers, usually 300 gsm (grams per square meter) so that they do not distort when wet.
 I prefer working on watercolour blocks with gummed edges such as those produced by Winsor and Newton, Saunders Waterford, Fluid and Arches.

 I use sketchbooks published by Moleskine, Strathmore, Seawhite and others, again only using those with good-quality watercolour paper.

-Butt Titanium is so useful for buildings - particular the many buildings in the Loire Valley made of Loire Stone and also London buildings made of Portland stone.
+Butt Titanium is very useful for buildings - particular the many buildings in the Loire Valley made of Loire Stone and also London buildings made of Portland stone.

-Lunar Black is a really useful colour - so heavily granulating which I love, and also great for things like car tyres or other patches of deep, matt black.
+Lunar Black is another really useful colour - so heavily granulating which I love, and also great for things like car tyres or other patches of deep, matt black.